misun6312/autodiff/README.md

 In Julia, now it produces exact same Loglikelihood values as the LL values from the bing's matlab code.
 And it can compute the gradients for each of the parameters automatically using ForwardDiff (http://www.juliadiff.org/ForwardDiff.jl/index.html).
 For optimizing the log likelihood function with respect to parameters, we will use Optim(https://github.com/JuliaOpt/Optim.jl).

 From the original version of the code in Julia, I updated the code for click adaptation part using inter-click interval instead of dt to consider all clicks and fixed some bugs. ** And Optimized it!
-There was one line in the code which required huge memory allocation.
+For Example, there was one line in the code which required huge memory allocation.
 ```julia
 lp = find(bin_centers .<= sbins[k])[end]
 ```